mazurowski-lab/duke-dbt-data/README.md

 ## read dicom image

-`dcmread_image.ipynb` notebook contains a python function that can be used to read image data from a DICOM file in the coordinate system that maches the ground truth bounding boxes.
+`dcmread_image.ipynb` notebook shows how to read image data from a DICOM file in the coordinate system that maches the ground truth bounding boxes.

+## draw bounding box

+`draw_box.ipynb` notebook shows how to draw a bounding box on the image.

+## helper functions

+To use helper functions from the notebooks, simply copy the `duke_dbt_data.py` file to your project.